aaml-analytics/mof-explorer/README.md

 ## Running app on browser
 Version 1.0 <br>
 https://a2ml-analytics.herokuapp.com
 - Note: After a period of inactivity, Heroku shuts down the app's containers.
-Once the app gets a web request (the link above is used), it will wake up, but the initial response can take 10-20 seconds
+Once the app gets a web request (the link above is used), it will wake up, but the initial response can take 10-20 seconds.

 ## Deploying to Heroku
 ```bash